Mission: Dedicated to creating the most epic entertainment experiences...ever.

 Look at your leaders performance and behave more like a professional company.
 Look beyond the game teams with regards to culture, it's a big organisation and not everyone is a developer.
 It takes massive support to launch and maintain the games but it seems only the game teams (maybe HQ staff) are looked after.

-I applied through an employee referral.
-The process took 4 weeks.
-I interviewed at Blizzard Entertainment (Irvine, CA (US)).
+I applied online.
+The process took 3+ months.
+I interviewed at Blizzard Entertainment (Irvine, CA (US)) in October 2015.

 Two in a row!
 So proud to see Activision Blizzard on this year's Fortune 500 list.
 Congrats to all!